Updated on: June 29, 2019

 we can also use “less” with pipe |

-These are common commands of Linux to do practice of it after that we will continue to learn other Basic Linux commands like copy paste commands, process related command, networking related commands and many more.
+These are common commands of Linux to do practice of it after that we will continue to learn other Basic Linux commands in this linux tutorial like copy paste commands, process related command, networking related commands and many more.